kevin-allen/unetTracker/documentation/docker.md

 ## Runing the docker image

-Running the image will launch a jupyter lab server that you can access at http://localhost:8888.
+Running the image will launch a jupyter lab server that you can access at http://localhost:8888 using your browser.

 The password is `unet`.

 ```